-The logic used in most papers about the synthesis of linear (or affine) ranking functions (such as [22, 6, 7]) is restricted to finite conjunctions of linear equalities or inequalities.
-In [13] this logic is extended to include disjunction, so as to capture precisely the effect of the loop body.
+The logic used in most papers about the synthesis of linear (or affine) ranking functions (such as [21, 6, 7]) is restricted to finite conjunctions of linear equalities or inequalities.
+In [12] this logic is extended to include disjunction, so as to capture precisely the effect of the loop body.

 Concerning algorithms, the restriction to conjunctions of linear equalities or inequalities allows the use of the simplex algorithm (or other algorithms for linear programming) to prove the existence of linear ranking functions in [6, 7] or to synthesize one of them.
 When a space of ranking functions is sought, these can be obtained by projecting the systems of constraints onto a designated set of variables using, for instance, Fourier-Motzkin elimination.
 In these approaches, standard algorithms from linear programming work directly on an abstraction of the loop to be analyzed and are able to decide the existence of linear ranking functions for that abstraction.
 The algorithms used in other approaches belong to the category of "generate and test" algorithms: the "generate" phase consists in the selection, possibly guided by suitable heuristics, of candidate functions, while the "test" phase amounts to prove that a candidate is indeed a ranking function.
-This is the case, for instance, of [13], where generation consists in the instantiation of template functions and testing employs an algorithm based on a variant of Farkas' Lemma.
-Non-linear constraints generated by the method described in [21] are handled by first resorting to semidefinite programming solvers and then validating the results obtained by using some other tools, since these solvers are typically based on interior point algorithms and hence may incur into unsafe rounding errors.
-Note that, in principle, the very same observation would apply to the case of linear constraints, if the corresponding linear programming problem is solved using an interior point method or even a floating-point based implementation of the simplex algorithm; however, there exist implementations of the simplex algorithm based on exact arithmetic, so that linear programming problems can be numerically solved incurring no rounding errors at all and with a computational overhead that is often acceptable.4 of elementary local ranking functions of some selected individual simple loops appearing in a transformation of the whole program.
-Moreover, in a generalization of this work presented in [25], the authors prove that, under a certain hypothesis,5 linear ranking functions are a large enough class of local ranking functions for a sound and complete termination criterion that encompasses global lexicographic ranking functions.
+This is the case, for instance, of [12], where generation consists in the instantiation of template functions and testing employs an algorithm based on a variant of Farkas' Lemma.
+Non-linear constraints generated by the method described in [20] are handled by first resorting to semidefinite programming solvers and then validating the results obtained by using some other tools, since these solvers are typically based on interior point algorithms and hence may incur into unsafe rounding errors.
+Note that, in principle, the very same observation would apply to the case of linear constraints, if the corresponding linear programming problem is solved using an interior point method or even a floating-point based implementation of the simplex algorithm; however, there exist implementations of the simplex algorithm based on exact arithmetic, so that linear programming problems can be numerically solved incurring no rounding errors at all and with a computational overhead that is often acceptable.4

 It should be noted that the fact that in this paper we only consider simple while loops is not restrictive.
-In fact, the Size-Change Principle, introduced by [23] (see also [24]), implies that one can safely trade the existence of a potentially complex global ranking function for the whole program for the existence
+In fact, the Size-Change Principle, introduced by [22] (see also [23]), implies that one can safely trade the existence of a potentially complex global ranking function for the whole program for the existence of elementary local ranking functions of some selected individual simple loops appearing in a transformation of the whole program.
+Moreover, in a generalization of this work presented in [24], the authors prove that, under a certain hypothesis, blinear ranking functions are a large enough class of local ranking functions for a sound and complete termination criterion that encompasses global lexicographic ranking functions.